gnolang/gno/docs/concepts/realms.md

 ---

 # Realms

-In Gno.land, realms are entities that are addressable and identifiable by a [Gno address](../reference/standard-library/std/address.md).
+In gno.land, realms are entities that are addressable and identifiable by a [Gno address](../reference/standard-library/std/address.md).
 These can be user realms (EOAs), as well as smart contract realms.
 Realms have several
 properties: